Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## Offensive disclaimer

-The listing rules to enter the list are quite simple:
+The rules to enter the list are quite simple:

 **Are listed:**
 - Projects with a proof that they did something and / or with a very minimal level of explanation.